 Lauren E lder is a ceramic artist based in Los Angeles.
 She explores various hand building techniques to create both sculptural and functional forms.
 Elder approaches each piece as a blank canvas, incorporating surface treatments like illustrative paintings and etching.
 She holds a BFA from the School of the Art Institute, with a focus on sculpture and ceramics.
 Lauren teaches “Beginning Hand Building” at the studio.

 Ron started throwing clay at Full-Circle Pottery in 2016 and hasn’t stopped making ever bigger, taller pots, vases and lidded jars.
 He leads the Thursday evening “Adult Studio Session.”

-Pam Stanley is a founding member of Full-Circle Pottery and teaches the studio’s structured private classes on Sundays and Mondays.
+Pam Stanley is a founding member of Full-Circle Pottery and has shared her passion for ceramics with students taking her semi-private classes and workshops.
 Pam’s work is personal and creative, with richly textured and adorned surfaces.
 In addition to her pottery practice, Pam is a talented gourd artist.

 Cyrus Valenza has been making pottery for more than two years, first at Santa Monica High School and then as an intern at Full-Circle Pottery.
 Passionate about his art and craft, Cyrus is continuing his ceramics education at Santa Monica College and, in addition to working at Color Me Mine, leads the Sunday evening Adult Studio Session at Full-Circle Pottery.

 Bianca Bazyler is a senior at Santa Monica High School.
 She has been doing pottery since her very first art class in middle school.
 She enjoys the freedom of expression that clay offers, and how it allows potters to make just about anything they can imagine.